-- short-term negligible to minor adverse effects on invertebrates from gill netting and electrofishing in an additional 49 waterbodies and 14 miles (22 km) of streams contained in 15 basins, and if blasting rock is needed to create vertical fish barriers in up to 5 locations, due to the potential for disturbance, injury or mortality to individuals.
-This alternative would have substantially less short-term adverse effects on invertebrates than alternative D, in which 87 waterbodies and 41 miles (66 km) of streams contained in 20 basins would be treated using piscicides only.
-This alternative would have less short-term adverse effects on invertebrates than alternative B, in which an additional 49 waterbodies and 14 miles (22 km) of streams contained in 15 basins would be treated using gill netting and electrofishing, and 38 waterbodies and 27 miles (43 km) of streams contained in 11 basins would be treated using piscicides.
-This alternative would have more short-term adverse effects on invertebrates than alternative A (No Action), in which no additional waterbodies would be treated; - long-term major adverse effects on invertebrates in 500 untreated waterbodies plus connecting streams contained in 80 basins due to the continued presence of self-sustaining nonnative trout populations.
-This alternative would have more long-term adverse effects on invertebrates than alternatives B and D, in which 462 waterbodies plus connecting streams contained in 69 basins would be left untreated.
-This alternative would have less long-term adverse effects on invertebrates than alternative that alternative A (No Action), in which 549 waterbodies plus connecting streams contained in 88 basins would be left untreated; - long-term beneficial effects on invertebrates in an additional 49 waterbodies and 14 miles (22 km) of streams contained in 15 basins, due to: 1) invertebrate populations increasing in abundance, distribution and diversity in response to nonnative trout removal, and 2) the potential for extirpated MYLF populations to be reestablished in treated habitat.
-This alternative would have less long-term beneficial effects on invertebrates than alternatives B and D, in which an additional 87 waterbodies and 41 miles (66 km) of streams contained in 20 basins would benefit from nonnative trout removal.
-This alternative would have more long-term beneficial effects on invertebrates than alternative trout removal.
+• short-term negligible to minor adverse effects on invertebrates from gill netting and electrofishing in an additional 52 waterbodies and 15 mi (25 km) of streams contained in 17 basins, and if blasting rock is needed to create vertical fish barriers in up to 5 locations, due to the potential for disturbance, injury or mortality to individuals.
+This alternative would have substantially less short-term adverse effects on invertebrates than alternative D, in which 85 waterbodies and 31 mi (50 km) of streams contained in 21 basins would be treated using piscicides only.
+This alternative would have less short-term adverse effects on invertebrates than alternative B, in which an additional 52 waterbodies and 15 mi (25 km) of streams contained in 17 basins would be treated using gill netting and electrofishing, and 33 waterbodies and 16 mi (25 km) of streams contained in 9 basins would be treated using piscicides.
+This alternative would have more short-term adverse effects on invertebrates than alternative A (no action), in which no additional waterbodies would be treated;

+• long-term beneficial effects on invertebrates in an additional 52 waterbodies and 15 mi (25 km) of streams contained in 17 basins, due to: (1) invertebrate populations increasing in abundance, distribution, and diversity in response to nonnative trout removal, and (2) the potential for extirpated MYLF populations to be reestablished in treated habitat.
+This alternative would have less long-term beneficial effects on invertebrates than alternatives B and D, in which an additional 85 waterbodies and 31 mi (50 km) of streams contained in 21 basins would benefit from nonnative trout removal.
+This alternative would have more long-term beneficial effects on invertebrates than alternative streams contained in 21 basins would benefit from nonnative trout removal.